Nicaragua Driving Guide

 Focus is on the road only.
 Do not allow any unnecessary movements to disrupt your attention.
 It will be big trouble if you don’t avoid it.
 Suppose you make use of a handheld device while driving, prepare to face a penalty.
 Ask your car rental provider to get you a car with a hands-free system if you need to make urgent calls.

 As soon as you find your destination, kindly spot a secured parking lot.
 There will be proper signage for it.
+You can also park in parking garages.
 Do not risk coasting your car on the street.
 Once you safely rest the vehicle, bring all your valuable things.
 Never leave them behind.
 Lock all the car doors before walking away from the car.
+Although there is little enforcement of parking regulations, it's still best to observe proper parking etiquette in parking bays for other drivers.

 After a few quick reminders, competent drivers should now begin settling themselves for a Nicaraguan journey.
 Having a refresher can help one review the basic driving rules.
 It is crucial to remember all those, especially for newbies.
 But, confidence will lead the way as long as everything is complete